 The Psychology staff at Holland Bloorview work within a program management structure.
-We provide services within the Brain Injury Rehab Team, and within a number of different teams under the Child Development Program, including services provided off-site at our two satellite clinics.
-We also have a "Get up and Go" Persistent Pain Service, which is offered through our inpatient Specialized Orthopedic and Developmental Rehabilitation Program (SODR).
+We provide services within the Brain Injury Rehab Team, and within a number of different teams under the Child Development Program.
+We also have a Get Up and Go: Persistent Pediatric Pain Service, which is offered through our inpatient Specialized Orthopedic and Developmental Rehabilitation Program (SODR).